Minimally Invasive Robotic Surgery

 Once pregnant after a myomectomy it is recommended a patient undergo a cesarean section to prevent complications during delivery.

 We understand that facing surgery can be a trying time.
-Please contact the Center for Reproductive Medicine, serving the Orlando, Florida area, to request further information about our minimally invasive surgery program.
+Please contact the Center for Reproductive Medicine, serving the Central Florida area, to request further information about our minimally invasive surgery program.